OUTRAGED RACOON COACHING

 You apply directly to Access to Work, explaining how your condition affects your work and what support would help.
 If approved, they fund some or all of the cost.
 You don't need your employer's approval to apply, though your employer is involved in the process.

-You can name me directly in your application — there's no approved provider list.
+You can name me directly in your application.
+There's no approved provider list.
 I'll provide whatever documentation the application needs.

 Where to apply

 Applications go through GOV.UK Access to Work (opens in new tab).
-The application asks about your condition, your job, and what support you need — coaching for work-related challenges is a legitimate use of the scheme.
+The application asks about your condition, your job, and what support you need.
+Coaching for work-related challenges is a legitimate use of the scheme.

 Self-funding